House moderates offered deal to ease Biden budget standoff

 Pelosi’s leadership sought to sidestep the issue by persuading lawmakers to take a procedural vote to simply start the process and save the policy fight for the months ahead, when they will be crafting and debating details within the full $3.5 trillion budget proposal.

 But it soon became clear that moderates were not on board and a series of other private sessions were convened with them for further discussion, including in Pelosi’s office.
 At one point, bags of takeout food were delivered nearby.
-What had been a night of scheduled votes came to an unexpected standstill.
+What had been a night of scheduled votes came to an unexpected standstill that dragged to midnight.

 Challenging their party’s most powerful leaders, nine moderate Democrats signed onto a letter late last week raising their objections to pushing ahead with Biden’s broader infrastructure proposal without first considering the smaller public works plan that has already passed the Senate.
 Other moderates raised similar concerns in recent days.